 If you’re experiencing trouble importing photos into your PC, it might be a problem with your camera settings.
 Check your camera settings if you’re trying to import images from your camera.

-Check the Antivirus Settings
+Check The Antivirus Settings

-Photo importing problems may be caused by your antivirus software.
-All cameras and phones connect to a computer via a USB connection.
+eras and phones connect to a computer via a USB connection.
 Many antivirus programs will automatically block USB devices to prevent malware from spreading.

 See also: Best Antivirus for Mac

 Resetting will sometimes help you solve why you won’t have my pictures imported to your computer problem.
 To do so, right-click the Start menu and select Apps and Features from the available option.
 To do so, right-click the Start menu and select Apps and Features from the public option.
 The cache of the Photos app will get cleared, and all of the app’s data will get reset to default.

 Then, scroll down to Photos in the list, select Advanced Settings, and Reset in the following box.
 It will clear all data from the Photos app, including any stored image presets or preferences, and restore it to its factory defaults.